migchaves/BeerApp/README.md

 # BeerApp
-Sample App using MVVM Design Pattern
+Sample App do demonstrate the implementation of the MVVM Design Pattern.

+#

+Folder structure: